ed-3/AdvancedAnnouncement/docs/announcements.yml_EN.md

     delay: 60s
     # Possible types:
     # 1. CHAT: this announcement type will be sent to chat box.
-    # 2. TITLE: this announcement type will be sent through a title.
+    # 5. TITLE: this announcement type will be sent through a title.
     # 3. BOSS_BAR: this announcement type will be displayed by a boss bar.
-    # 4. ACTION_BAR: this announcement type will be sent to player's action-bar.
+    # 2. ACTION_BAR: this announcement type will be sent to player's action-bar.
-    # 5. PRE_ANNOUNCE: this announcement type will be sent to players at any time that you want.
+    # 6. PRE_ANNOUNCE: this announcement type will be sent to players at any time that you want.
-    # 6. MULTIPLE_LINE_BOSS_BAR: this announcement type will be displayed by multiple boss bars.
-(Since 1.0.2)
+    # 4. MULTIPLE_LINE_BOSS_BAR: this announcement type will be displayed by multiple boss bars.
     type: CHAT
     # Content of this announcement.
     # +==+==+==+==+==+==+==+==+==+==+==+==+==